Code-Institute-Submissions/Milestone-Project02-/README.md

 4.- A booking system/availability calendar would be a nice feature to integrate.

 ## Testing

+I had to remove the open weather feature last minute, I was having several issues and had seeked help from my mentor & student support and was making very little progress, at one point student support was unable to help and time forced me to remove it.

 I have done lots of testing using the developer tools in Google Chrome.This helped especially when trying to troubleshoot java script issues.
 Below are issues that came up and needed troubleshooting